 Post-Graduate Professional Development/Training:

-- Trauma Focused-Cognitive Behavioral Therapy (TF-CBT)
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

-- Child Parent Psychotherapy (CPP)
+Child Parent Psychotherapy (CPP)

 So, you work with trauma; how exactly can you help?
 I can help you in your healing process by working with you to recover your sense of well-being.
 Maybe you're having trouble managing emotional or physical reactions while trying to make sense of your past experiences.
 These are normal and expected after experiencing trauma.
 In our work, you will learn:

-- Grounding, mindfulness and stress management skills
+Grounding, mindfulness and stress management skills

-- How to use your strengths to cope with overwhelming emotions, memories, and physical responses
+To use your strengths to cope with overwhelming emotions, memories, and physical responses

-- How thoughts, feelings, and behaviors are affected by each other, and how to let go of unhelpful thought patterns
+How to let go of unhelpful thought patterns and behaviors

 Session Information: The initial consultation is 60 minutes, and is an important step in deciding if we are the best match for therapy.
 We can speak briefly over the phone before you come in, but I believe that it's most helpful to sit in a room together so you may determine your comfort level.
 I offer 50 minute individual sessions.
 Sessions are usually on a weekly basis.